Samplix-ApS/Downstream_bioinformatics_tools/docker_install/README.md

 | /pipelines/basecall         | 2.0.0       | /pipelines/basecall                      |
 | /pipelines/analysispipeline | 2.0.0       | Available at /pipelines/analysispipeline |

-Basecalling and enrichment mapping pipelines' executables can be accessed within docker container by running the following commands:
+Basecalling and enrichment mapping pipelines' executables can be accessed within Docker container by running the following commands:
 ```
 /pipelines/basecall -help
 ```